 - Enjoy pita bread by itself, with butter and jam, or with a cup of tea, olives, and some buried cheese.

-- Dip pita bread into your favorite stew or soup, or stuff it with kofta, feta, tomatoes, and onions.
+- Dip pita bread into your favorite stew or soup, or stuff it with kofta kebab, feta, tomatoes, and onions.
 Another option is to make arayes (meat-stuffed pita pockets).

-- Pita bread makes amazing sandwiches, including Israeli Sabich Sandwiches.
+- Pita bread makes amazing sandwiches, including an Israeli Sabich Sandwich.

 Hilda Sterner says